bogdanAndrushchenko/_image-finder-ba/README.md

-## You can see this project in Web click this
+# You can see this project in Web click this link

 ```bash
 https://bogdanandrushchenko.github.io/goit-js-hw-13-image-finder-ba/